ndiing/ui2/README.md

 We value your feedback!
 If you have any questions, suggestions, or issues, please don't hesitate to [contact us](mailto:your-email@example.com).

-Thank you for choosing o
+Thank you for choosing our Material Design Component Library!